-In January 2023, in connection with the Closing, the Company and its board of directors established and approved the 2023 Omnibus Incentive Plan (the "Plan") which allowed the Company to grant RSUs to certain executives and senior management (the "Participants") of the Company.
+In January 2023, in connection with the Closing, the Company and its board of directors established and approved the 2023 Omnibus Incentive Plan (the "Plan") which allowed the Company to grant RSUs to Bridger employees (the "Participants").
 RSUs are settled in shares of the Company's Common Stock as the RSUs become vested.
-The RSUs accrue dividend equivalents associated with the underlying shares of Common Stock as the Company declares dividends will be paid to holders of RSUs in cash upon the vesting date of the associated RSU and will be forfeited if the RSU does not vest.
+The RSUs accrue dividend equivalents associated with the underlying shares of Common Stock as the Company declares dividends.
+Dividends will be paid to holders of RSUs in cash upon the vesting date of the associated RSU and will be forfeited if the RSU does not vest.